-The ITSM industry has grown a lot over the past several years and has been popularized by companies like Squadcast, Pagerduty, AlertOps, ServiceNow Lightstep, Solarwinds Service Desk, Atlassian Opsgenie, xMatters, Dynatrace, Fresh Service, Splunk On-Call to name a few.
+The ITSM industry has grown a lot over the past several years and has been popularized by companies like Squadcast (see this QuantaStor + Squadcast blog post), Pagerduty, AlertOps, ServiceNow Lightstep, Solarwinds Service Desk, Atlassian Opsgenie, xMatters, Dynatrace, Fresh Service, Splunk On-Call to name a few.

 QuantaStor has modules to integrate with all of those and more so that you can get notifications through the ITSM provider of your choice.
 You can also develop your own custom QuantaStor alert-handler in Python to integrate it into custom IT service management systems.

 For those not familiar with ITSM systems, they enable IT teams to configure on-call schedules for all the IT staff so that alerts are routed to the right staff.
 Unlike emails, ITSM systems manage alerts & incidents from creation to resolution.
 Where critical emails can get lost or spam filtered by mistake, ITSM systems route incidents to the correct IT person(s) based on schedules and provide rules engines that can inspect the incident to do advanced workflows.